 Our facility also maintains a CDPS stormwater permit, which requires reporting of quarterly monitoring after precipitation events.
 It also requires a Stormwater Management Plan that ensures robust spill protection and best management practices on our industrial site.
 This further protects water quality in the South Platte River from stormwater runoff, which often contains higher levels of pollutants than runoff occurring from natural areas.

 Our staff are actively engaged in the water quality community.
-We work closely with the Water Quality Control Division and stakeholder groups to develop scientifically sound regulations, policy, and guidance to protect our watershed and ensure that we plan for future regulatory changes and funding needs so that we may be responsible to our customers.
+We work closely with the WQCD and stakeholder groups to develop scientifically sound regulations, policy, and guidance to protect our watershed and ensure that we plan for future regulatory changes and funding needs so that we may be responsible to our customers.